Bill of attainder: Australia

-Unlike the United States Constitution, the Constitution of Australia contains no specific provision prohibiting the Commonwealth Parliament from passing bills of attainder.
-However, the High Court of Australia has ruled that bills of attainder are unconstitutional, because it is a violation of the separation of powers doctrine for any body to wield judicial power other than a Chapter III court—that is, a body exercising power derived from Chapter III of the Constitution, the chapter providing for judicial power.
+The Constitution of Australia contains no specific provision permitting the Commonwealth Parliament to pass bills of attainder.
+The High Court of Australia has ruled that federal bills of attainder are unconstitutional, because it is a violation of the separation of powers doctrine for any body to wield judicial power other than a Chapter III court—that is, a body exercising power derived from Chapter III of the Constitution, the chapter providing for judicial power.
 One of the core aspects of judicial power is the ability to make binding and authoritative decisions on questions of law, that is, issues relating to life, liberty or property.
 The wielding of judicial power by the legislative or executive branch includes the direct wielding of power and the indirect wielding of judicial power.

 The state constitutions in Australia contain few limitations on government power.
 Bills of attainder are considered permissible because there is no entrenched separation of powers at the state level.
 However, section 77 of the Constitution of Australia permits state courts to be invested with Commonwealth jurisdiction, and any state law that renders a state court unable to function as a Chapter III court is unconstitutional.
 The states cannot structure their legal systems to prevent them from being subject to the Australian Constitution.

 An important distinction is that laws seeking to direct judicial power (e.g. must make orders) are unconstitutional, but laws that concern mandatory sentencing, rules of evidence, non-punitive imprisonment, or tests, are constitutional.

-State parliaments are however free to prohibit parole boards from granting parole to specific prisoners.
-For instance, sections 74AA and 74AB of the Corrections Act 1986 in Victoria significantly restricts the ability of the parole board to grant parole to Julian Knight or Craig Minogue.
-These have been upheld by the High Court of Australia and are distinguished from bills of attainder since the original sentence (life imprisonment) stands; the only change is the administration of parole.
+State parliaments are, however, free to prohibit parole boards from granting parole to specific prisoners.
+For instance, sections 74AA and 74AB of the Corrections Act 1986 in Victoria significantly restrict the ability of the parole board to grant parole to Julian Knight or Craig Minogue.
+These have been upheld by the High Court of Australia and are distinguished from bills of attainder since the original sentence (life imprisonment) handed down by the Supreme Court of Victoria is unchanged; the law relates only to the granting (or not) of parole, which is a privilege, not a right.

 Canada

-In two cases of attempts to pass bills (in 1984 for Clifford Olson and in 1995 for Karla Homolka) to inflict a judicial penalty on a specific person, the speakers of the House and Senate, respectively, have ruled that Canadian parliamentary practice does not permit bills of attainder or bills of pains and penalties.
+In two cases of parliamentary proposals for bills (in 1984 for Clifford Olson, and in 1995 for Karla Homolka) to inflict a judicial penalty on a specific person, the speakers of the House of Commons and Senate, respectively, have ruled that the Parliament of Canada considers only public bills of general applicability, or private bills to the benefit of some individual or corporation; inasmuch as a bill of attainder is manifestly not beneficial to its recipient (in both cases prescribing their execution), it is neither a public nor a private bill, and thus is not a proper subject for consideration by Parliament.